gisaia/arlas_cli/docs/docs/configuration.md

 ## ARLAS Cloud configuration

-If you have an ARLAS cloud account, you can configure `cloud.arlas.io` and `cloud.arlas.io-admin` configurations to access your space with `arlas_cli`.
+If you have an ARLAS cloud account, you can directly create the configurations to access your space with `arlas_cli login`.

-!!! note
-    You can name your configuration as you want, but it is advised to create an "admin" configuration which is the only one to have the right to delete data.

 First, set the environment variables provided by Gisaïa and change appropriately `SET_THIS_VALUE` with your own ARLAS user login/password: